wenkokke/talondoc/example/docs/index.md

 These events will be triggered after the entire package has been loaded.
 Useful for making sure that "launch" and "ready" callbacks fire.

-Optionally, if the `talon_package` value is a string, and not a dictionary, it is interpreted as the value of the `path` field.
+If the `talon_package` value is a string, and not a dictionary, it is interpreted as the value of the `path` field.

 If you wish to document multiple Talon packages, you can use `talon_packages` whose value must be a list or tuple of package descriptions as described above.